Madonna: Is Former Trainer Telling Truth About Separation?

 So, was Madonna jealous that Anderson hooked up with the head of her charity?
 Did Madonna just consider the relationship unprofessional?
 It appears that van den Bossche had a falling out with Madonna that goes deeper than the Guardian had reported.
 According to a New York Times article from 2010, a written report by the Global Philanthropy Group was critical of the executive director.

 He was accused of mismanaging the charity and showing a lack of oversight in the charity’s projects.
 Because of this, a school Madonna planned to build was abandoned.
-The executive director would later deny the accusations, but couldn’t say much due to a confidentiality agreement.
+The executive director would later deny the accusations, but he couldn’t say much due to a confidentiality agreement.

 At the time, Madonna also ended her friendship with Gwenyth Paltrow, and many believe that it was because of the Tracy Anderson/Phillipe van den Bossche connection.
 The truth is that we’ll never know.
 But one can never take an article that makes Madonna (or any celebrity, really) out to be a bad person seriously, especially since there is always another side to the story.
 Perhaps Madonna will tell hers soon.